 I am sick and tired of living in a photo-shopped world of women who always feel the weight of not measuring up.
 I am sick of unrealistic and often unbiblical expectations—especially the ones I place upon myself.
 I am sick and tired of hustling for my worth like a psychotic hamster on the treadmill of performance.

-I am annoyed by the Christian culture that holds the The Proverbs 31 Woman over my head, like the golden calf of femininity.
+I am annoyed by the Christian culture that holds the Proverbs 31 Woman over my head, like the golden calf of femininity.
 I want to be more than just a Proverbs 31 woman; I want to be an, “All Scripture is God-breathed and useful” type of woman.
-The Proverbs 31 woman was able to do all that she did because she feared the Lord and knew she was in desperate need of a Savior, just like myself.
+The Proverbs 31 woman was able to do all that she did because she feared the Lord and knew she was in desperate need of a Savior, just like me.

 Listen, if we cannot earn God’s approval based on our performance, then why do we hold ourselves to a standard of perfection?
 And worse yet, why do we hold other women to this nonsensical standard?
 So that’s it; I want to help others experience something REAL, and then God said, “It starts with YOU.”

 But then God whispered to my heart, reminding me that He is not limited by our limitations.

 I believed that God would be faithful to give me the words to say, but that other side began to swing forward again.
 Another fear?
 You might be thinking…